Identifying and Characterizing Behavioral Classes of Radicalization within the QAnon Conspiracy on Twitter: Results

 \subsection{Signals of Radicalization (RQ1)}

 To address RQ1, we compute the four signals of radicalization and we examine their distribution over the entire population under observation.
 Figure \ref{figure-1r} depicts the distribution of the four metrics, separating \emph{persistent QAnon users} from other users in our dataset.
-We focus on the latter group to study the radicalization process, and set aside the \emph{persistent QAnon users} group for future studies, since this group is already committed to the conspiracy.
+We focus on the latter group to study the radicalization process, and set aside the \emph{persistent QAnon users} group for future studies since this group is already committed to the conspiracy.
 From Figure \ref{figure-1r}, it can be noticed that most of the distributions of the four signals of radicalization are right skewed, with most of their probability mass in the range [0,0.2].
+The distribution of all metrics except $QC_{profile}$ for \emph{persistent QAnon users} and other users are statistically different (p-value $< 0.001$).
 We observe that there is not a unique signal that distinctively characterizes \emph{persistent QAnon users}, and that can be used as a term of comparison to measure the degree of radicalization of other users.

 To further investigate whether multiple signals are needed to model radicalization processes, we examine the correlation among the four metrics.
 The idea is that if the metrics are correlated, we might use one metric (or their combination) as a measure of radicalization.
 Contrarily, if they are not correlated, we can assume that each metric conveys an independent signal of radicalization.
 In Figure \ref{figure0r}, where we show pairwise correlations, we can see that the latter applies.
 In fact, all correlations are significant but with low magnitude, suggesting that each of the four signals of radicalization ($QC_{tweets}$, $QC_{profile}$, $C_{retweets}$, and $C_{lexical}$) characterizes a different dynamic of radicalization.
 As a consequence, we argue that it is not reasonable to combine these four dimensions into a single metric (e.g., by means of linear combinations, product, etc.).
 Therefore, we keep these metrics separate and investigate whether these signals of radicalization can be used to identify distinct classes of behavior.